-You can also compress your images
+You can also compress your images.

 This can really help to reduce the loading time of your blog.
 You can also opt to optimize and compress your images.
 Imagify is one of the many free image compression plugins available.
 It can help you with image compression and that alone might speed up your blog quite a bit.

-Also, take care when configuring it to avoid any site issues.
-You can hire someone on a site like Fiverr to configure it for you if you’re unsure of how to do it.
-Make sure you check out their feedback before hiring them 🙂
+Also, take care when configuring them to avoid any site issues.
+You can hire someone on a site like Fiverr to configure them for you if you’re unsure of how to do it yourself.
+Just make sure you check out their feedback before hiring them.

-I Added a Contact Page
+5. I Added a Contact Page

 Google might like to see that you have a contact page for a few different reasons:

-- You’ll make it easy for people to get hold of you
+- You’ll make it easy for people to get hold of you.

-- It may help your blog to look more professional
+- It may help your blog to look more professional.

-- You’ll show that you genuinely wish to communicate with your readers
+- You’ll show that you genuinely wish to communicate with your readers.

-I Got Some Traffic
+6. I Got Some Traffic

 You can monitor how many hits your website gets by installing Google Analytics.

-Here are my favorites so far:
+Here are 2 of my favorites so far:

 This post by the Yellow Bird House is particularly impressive and I was very grateful to stumble across it recently.

 I plan on taking action by emulating her suggested steps soon.
-I’ll update this post once I see some results 🙂
+I’ll update this post once I see some results!

-I Bought a Theme That I Felt Suited My Niche
+7. I Bought a Theme That I Felt Suited My Niche

-At least to start out with, I really wanted my blog to look a little bit unique.
+At least to start out with, I wanted my blog to look a little bit unique.

-I Attempted to Make My Posts Look Aesthetically Pleasing
+8. I Attempted to Make My Posts Look Aesthetically Pleasing

-Your copy is always going to be the most important thing but making posts look good and breaking them down into bite-sized paragraphs makes for much better reader experience.
+Your copy is always going to be the most important thing but good presentation and breaking copy down into bite-sized paragraphs will make for much better reader experience.

 Also, think about breaking your copy up by adding plenty of headers.
 They can also serve to add pops of color here and there if your headers are colorful.
-I use a teal color for mine but you can easily color every single header a different color if you wish!
+I often use a teal color for mine but you can easily color every single header a different color if you wish!

-Hopefully you found some of the above points of help and although you might have read many of these points before, I hope I’ve elaborated on them or at least offered my own take on them and that’s been helpful.
+Hopefully you found some of the above points of help and although you might have read many of these points before, I hope I’ve elaborated on them or at least offered my own take on them and that’s been helpful!